boxnwhiskr/gbscli/README.md

 ## Installation

 The CLI supports Python 3.4 or higher.
-In most cases you may use `pip` to install the CLI:
+In most cases, you may use `pip` to install the CLI:

     pip install gbscli